 Many schools require different curriculum.
 One school may require one class or lab, but another may require another class.
 I opted to take that extra Lab (that wasn’t required for UofA) just incase I needed it for another school.
 Through this, I actually learned more!
 Two classes I decided to take actually helped my overall nursing thought process and taught me MORE than I had anticipated!
 Planning ahead and going the extra mile can make a big difference.

-8. SHOOT FOR THAT BSN DEGREE IF POSSIBLE
+8. SHOOT FOR A "BSN" DEGREE IF POSSIBLE

-Although this is not hard and fast rule, most most New Grad Programs (in teaching hospitals, Level I trauma Hospitals, Children’s Hospitals, Level IV-III NICUs etc) require a “Bachelor’s of Science in Nursing.”
+Although this is not a "hard and fast" rule, most most New Grad Programs in teaching hospitals (Level I trauma Hospitals, Children’s Hospitals, Level IV-III NICUs etc) require a BSN “Bachelor’s of Science in Nursing.”
 In addition, most hospitals are moving towards becoming "Magnet" certified.
 Magnet is a nation wide program focused on improving patient outcomes with improved nursing engagement.
 Part of this includes hiring and having Bachelors prepared nursing staff.
 Healthcare is focusing on having more educated staff members.
 Therefore, many are requiring staff to obtain Bachelors Degrees.
 In addition, opportunities for advancement (Management, Education, etc) require higher degrees.
 My advice, try to land that BSN degree.

 I knew Nursing was my calling.
 Therefore, I never gave up!
 My advice to you, is NEVER give up.
 Find a way to make it work!
 You may have to go far above the call of duty.
 Work another job, volunteer more often, take a class over to get the better grade, look into other cities (or states), sacrifice social life, some family time, etc. I did all of the above and it was well worth it!